 - Months 13-24: 3.2 days average, requires mid-week charging

-- Impact: 23% report switching to competitor devices due to charging inconvenience
+- Impact: Users in fitness-focused communities report switching to competitor devices due to charging inconvenience

 Moderate User (Sleep + Basic Activity Tracking)

-Profile: Primary sleep focus, occasional workout tracking, standard notifications
+Profile: Primary sleep focus, occasional workout tracking, standard notifications, SpO2 disabled

 - Months 1-12: 6.8 days average, exceeds expectations